Classic Brothy Vegan French Onion Soup

 In a pinch, you can use pretty much any type of onion.
 I’ve caramelized red, white, yellow, and sweet onions.

-Traditional onion soup can be made with beef, chicken, or vegetable broth.
+Traditional French onion soup can be made with beef, chicken, or vegetable broth.
 You can make this recipe with a plant-based version of any of those types of broth.

 You’ll need a fair amount of broth for the recipe—a whole eight cups.